RTXI/current-hold/README.md

 ![Current Hold GUI](current-hold.png)

 <!--start-->
-Description pending
+This module outputs a static value set by the user.
+Nothing else.
+This is an extremely simply module.
 <!--end-->

 ####Output Channels
-1. Command
+1. output(0) : Command - current output set by the "Holding Current" parameter

 ####Parameters
-1. Holding Current (pA)
+1. Holding Current (pA) - current output from the module